 “Rachel Nicholls’ Isolde was, in contrast, superlative from the start.
 She sounded spectacular, combining a silvery sheen with an iron core in lines that unravelled with a wondrously even legato, and was fully convincing dramatically.
 The Liebestod grew from a whisper to free-flowing mantel of sound.
 Its ecstatic quality worked its way into your bones.” – Bachtrack

-Following her debut at London’s Royal Opera as Third Flowermaiden/ Parsifal, she sang a wide repertoire of baroque, classical and contemporary repertorie in opera and concert throughout the UK and Europe, including the Edinburgh Festival and BBC Proms, and forged a close relationship with Masaaki Suzuki and Bach Collegium Japan, with whom she made several recordings.
+Following her debut at London’s Royal Opera as Third Flowermaiden/ Parsifal, she has sung a wide repertoire of baroque, classical and contemporary repertoire in opera and concert throughout the UK and Europe, including the Edinburgh Festival and BBC Proms, and forged a close relationship with Masaaki Suzuki and Bach Collegium Japan, with whom she made several recordings.
 Other conductors with whom she has worked include Sir Colin Davis, Sir Andrew Davis, Sir Mark Elder, Sir John Eliot Gardiner, Sir Simon Rattle, Sir Roger Norrington, Richard Hickox, Valery Gergiev, Daniele Gatti and Gianandrea Noseda.

 She first came to notice as a dramatic soprano with her highly acclaimed performances as Brünnhilde for Longborough Festival Opera, culminating in complete Ring Cycles in 2013, followed by Isolde / Tristan und Isolde in 2014.
 In 2013 she sang Senta / Die fliegende Hollander for Scottish Opera and in 2014 Leonore / Fidelio for the Bergen National Opera.